je-suis-tm/web-scraping/README.md

 2018/7/3

-I uploaded a new py file called Scrape, ETL, HTML Email from Database.py (okay, this is a shittyname, I admit it).
+I uploaded a new py file called Scrape, ETL, HTML Email from Database.py (okay, this is a shitty name, I admit it).
 It is designed to scrape several websites and store the information in a local database.
 And it would automatically sends updates of the information via HTML structured email.